-Note: If prompted, use the "Xmodem" protocol for data transfer
+Note: If prompted, use the "Xmodem" protocol for data transfer.

 The download can take up to 5 minutes to complete, a message will indicate that the upload is "OKAY".
-When the downloading is complete:
+Execute the following steps when the download is complete:

-- 1. Power down MVP frame. - 2.
-Remove the FC card from the frame. - 3.
-Disconnect the upgrade serial cable, and place a jumper across pins 2 and 3 on J7. - 4.
-Insert the FC card back into the MVP frame and power up the MVP frame.
+- 1. Power down the MVP frame.

+- 2. Remove the FC card from the frame.

+- 3. Disconnect the upgrade serial cable, and place a jumper across pins 2 and 3 on J7.

+4. Insert the FC card back into the MVP frame and power up the MVP frame.